MISSION: JOY – FINDING HAPPINESS IN TROUBLED TIMES

 From Oscar®-winner Louie Psihoyos (DocLands Honors Award, 2018) and Peggy Callahan, this illuminating documentary offers an up close and personal look into the friendship between the Dalai Lama and Archbishop Desmond Tutu.
 Taking inspiration from its subjects’ bestseller The Book of Joy, the film allows their deep and abiding relationship to shine through as they field questions from co-author (and former UC Press religion editor) Doug Abrams about anger, happiness, forgiveness, and other big topics.
 Particularly during our current age of strife and suffering, watching these great minds unpack their experiences and bask in each other’s company makes it impossible not to be won over by their camaraderie.
 Interspersed with archival footage and animation, Mission Joy offers an engrossing portrait of two influential world leaders who share the ability to find hope—and yes, even joy—in adversity. –Zaki Hasan

-We will be joined in person by Louie Psihoyos and Peggy Callahan for an onstage conversation following the Saturday, Oct 9, screening at CinéArts Sequoia.
+We will be joined in person by co-directors Louie Psihoyos and Peggy Callahan for an onstage conversation following the Saturday, Oct 9, screening at CinéArts Sequoia.

 + NANCY P. and RICHARD K. ROBBINS FAMILY FOUNDATION

 $14 Member | $16.50 General | $15 Senior | $8 Students & Youth (12 & Under)